wikipathways/academy/curators/README.md

 This repo provides the RSS feed for the WikiPathways front page feature of Curator of the Week.
 See http://wikipathways.org.
 Help keep this feed up-to-date by rotating the **items**, e.g., by moving yourself to the bottom of the list after you have completed your week of curation.
 If your name is missing from this list, please let Alex, Kristina or Tina know and we will schedule you in.

+*Note: the RSS feed is cached hourly for performance reasons, so don't worry if you don't see your change reflected at WikiPathways right away.
+It will eventually update.*

 Components
 ----
 * **title** = Your name and affiliation as you'd like it to be displayed